programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

     {% include figure.html filename="groupblogging-new-demo-repo.png" caption="Screenshot of the creating a new repository" %}

 <a id="name-your-repo"></a>In the "Repository name" field, write a short name for your repository.
-We recommend "collabdemo", as this matches the demo repo we set up.
+We recommend "CollabDemo", as this matches the demo repo we set up.

 Skip all other options on the page and click on the green "Create repository" button at the bottom of the page.